 Luckily, there were no injuries reported anywhere in West Michigan — in part because of early warnings from the National Weather Service.

 The first tornado, an EF-1 packing winds up to 110 mph, touched down southwest of Bangor.
-As it tracked north and northeast, it cut a path of destruction through a blueberry farm and tearing part of the roof from the Columbia Township Hall in Grand Junction.
+As it tracked north and northeast, it cut a path of destruction through a blueberry farm and tore part of the roof from the Columbia Township Hall in Grand Junction.
 After nearly 20 minutes, it finally lifted in southern Allegan County.

 Within the next hour, there were two more EF-1 tornadoes.
 One tracked northeast between Fennville and Hamilton, damaging dozens of homes.
 The other was in Jamestown Township in Ottawa County.